Differential Spoilers & Full House Wing¶

 Normal Flying-wing aircraft uses two control surfaces as Elevons to control pitch and roll.
 In some cases, rudders are added to the winglets to control yaw.
 Differential spoiler takes advantage of splitting elevons to 4 independent control surfaces: normal elevon functions are reserved for pitch and roll control, but yaw control is done by using two surfaces on one side of the wing to create drag force thus controlling yaw motion.
 If calibrated correctly, it will ensure pilot has smooth yaw control during take-off and landing as well as allowing the pilot to compensate for slip/skid compensation during turning (similar to differential aileron).

 |Left Yaw by inducing drag on left wing:||Right Yaw by inducing drag on right wing:|

-To use differential spoiler function, the airframe is required to use have 4 control surfaces (2 on each wing) and use elevon configuration.
-Setup one surface on each side using output channel 1 (roll) and channel 2 (pitch) as elevons:
+To use differential spoiler function, the airframe is required to use have 4 control surfaces (2 on each wing).

 |Function Name||Function Number||Description|